Technology integration: ePortfolio

 An ePortfolio is a collection of student work that exhibits the student's achievements in one or more areas over time.
 Components in a typical student ePortfolio might contain creative writings, paintings, photography, math explorations, music, and videos.
-And it is a collection of work developed across varied contexts over time.
-The portfolio can advance learning by providing students and/or faculty with a way to organize, archive and display pieces of work.
+It is a collection of work developed across varied contexts over time.
+The portfolio can advance learning by providing students and faculty with a way to organize, archive and display pieces of work.